Are you curious about novel randomization procedures?

-The September seminar of the Center for Quantitative Methods and Data Sciences (QM&DS), in partnership with the Biostatistics, Epidemiology and Research Design (BERD) Center at Tufts CTSI and the Data-Intensive Studies Center (DISC) at Tufts University, will occur on DATE via Zoom.
-The topic of this month's webinar is "I Thought I knew What Randomization was: Procedures and Inference"
+The September seminar of the Center for Quantitative Methods and Data Sciences (QM&DS), in partnership with the Biostatistics, Epidemiology and Research Design (BERD) Center at Tufts CTSI and the Data-Intensive Studies Center (DISC) at Tufts University, occurred on September 29th, 2021 via Zoom.
+The topic of this month's webinar was "I Thought I Knew What Randomization Was: Procedures and Inference"

 Randomization is the cornerstone of randomized trials, from small studies to online experiments at scale.
 In this talk, Dr. Trinquart reviews conventional and novel randomization procedures.
 He provides practical guidance for their implementation.
 Based on considerations for chronological and selection biases, Dr. Trinquart challenges the standard practice of using the permuted block technique and describe a superior technique, the maximally tolerated imbalance procedure.
 He concludes with remarks on randomization inference.